We use cookies on this site to enhance your experience.

 Your academic transcript and academic statement of study, your curriculum vitae, and your reference letters will provide the substantive detail of your commitments and accomplishments, whereas the personal statement gives you the opportunity to cast an overarching narrative for the selection committee.

-The three prompts are set within the Rhodes leadership development framework that informs the Scholar Program at Rhodes House in Oxford.
-It asks for reflection and engagement within three interrelated spheres of three voices ‘self, others, and world’:
+The three prompts are set within the Rhodes leadership development framework that informs the Scholar Programme at Rhodes House in Oxford.
+They ask you to consider your candidacy for and the opportunity of the Scholarship within three interrelated spheres in your own voice: ‘self, others, and world’:

 Which Rhodes Scholar quality do you display most strongly, and how are other contexts and people helping you to develop the others? – this asks you to reflect on which of the Rhodes selection criteria you best exemplify.
 But we don’t expect you to be the ‘finished product’, we want to hear how you intend to evolve further.